block-core/ariton-website/README.md

 Ariton builds on [decentralized identifiers](https://developer.tbd.website/docs/web5/learn/decentralized-identifiers) (DID), [verifiable credentials](https://developer.tbd.website/docs/web5/learn/verifiable-credentials) (VC), [decentralized web nodes](https://developer.tbd.website/docs/web5/learn/decentralized-web-nodes/) (DWN) by [TBD](https://www.tbd.website/), [Codex](https://blog.codex.storage/decentralised-storage-for-virtual-self-sovereign-territories/) by [Institute of Free Technology](https://free.technology/) (under consideration, might be too dependent on blockchain), [Fedimint](https://fedimint.org/) (Bitcoin federation for privacy and community trading), [Nostr](https://nostr.com/) (communication relay protocol and technology).

+## Features

+### Identity

+Anyone can make any number of identifiers and build their identity around that identifier.
+Users can self-determine what metadata they want to share connected to their identifier, such as name and profile image.
+Ariton supports multiple identity providers that builds on the open standard for decentralized identifiers (DID).

+### Marketplace

+Within each community there are marketplaces that allows users to post their offers for sale of goods and services.

+### Registries

+Anyone can provide "Registry as a Service" within a community, which are curated lists of data.
+Examples for this are Land Registry.

+### Verification

+Anyone can provide "Verification as a Service" within a community, which is a provider that verifies the authenticity of data (verifiable credentials) or identities (DID).
+These veriication services can issue identity cards to users based upon a set of rules the verification provider decides.

 ## Funding

 Ariton is seeking investements and funding to continue the development of the new superapp.
 Behind the project is individuals who have a track record of delivering, wealth of knowledge and experience.